mallickhiba/grammarly-auto-accept/README.md

 ## Usage

-- Open your Grammarly document with a sugggestion with an Accept button visible.
+- Open your Grammarly document with a suggestion with an Accept button visible.
 - Double-click `grammarly.ahk`
 - A tooltip near your cursor shows the running count as it works
 - When finished, a chime plays and a popup shows the total accepted